BlueSilverCat/edit-numbers/README.md

     Regular expression.
     If target type selector is not `custom`, this is read only.
 * output options
-  * place input
+  * digits input
-    Input a output number's place.
+    Input a output number's digits.
-    If output number's place lower than this, output number is padding with padding character.
+    If output number's digits lower than this, output number is padding with padding character.
   * padding character input
     Input padding character(s).
   * align selector